brunoterkaly/virtual-machine-scale-sets/README.md

 #### Azure Group Create

 Notice in the figure below there is a red box around what appears to be a command.
-This command is the Azure command line tool.
+This command ("azure") is the Azure command line tool.
+It accepts a number of parameters.

 Here are some things to realize about the command you see there: